-REQUIRE THE STATE OF ILLINOIS TO DEVELOP, PUBLISH, AND IMPLEMENT A CAPITAL IMPROVEMENT PLAN based on objective criteria.
+REQUIRE THE STATE OF ILLINOIS TO DEVELOP, PUBLISH AND IMPLEMENT A CAPITAL IMPROVEMENT PLAN

+The State of Illinois needs to make major capital improvements to its infrastructure in order to promote the state's economic vitality.
+However, the State has failed to prepare and publicly disclose a comprehensive multi-year Capital Improvement Plan (CIP) that prioritizes projects based on objective criteria.
 The General Assembly approved a \$31 billion capital spending plan in 2009 despite the absence of a CIP.
 The Civic Federation strongly believes that the public deserves serious evaluation of how State money will be used and prioritized before, not after, the funds are appropriated.